Seeed-Studio/Seeed_Arduino_RoundDisplay/README.md

-# Seeed_XIAO_RoundScreen
+# Seeed Studio Round Display for XIAO
-Seeed Arduino library for XIAO Round Screen.
+An Arduino graphics library based on LVGL, specifically designed for Round Display for XIAO.